Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

 \subsection{Parametrized Cerf decomposition theorem}

-In this subsection, we show that any two good Morse data associated with a stable cobordism can be related by a sequence of Cerf moves.
-Let $G,G':W\ra [a,b]$ be proper Morse functions on $\Cobb$ together with the good Morse data $\Modi=(G,\ub,\xi)$ and $\Modi'=(G',\ub',\xi')$.
+The goal of this subsection is to show that any two good Morse data associated with a stable cobordism can be related by a sequence of Cerf moves.
+As before, let $\Modi=(G,\ub,\xi)$ and $\Modi'=(G',\ub',\xi')$ be good Morse data for $\Cobb$ so that $G,G':W\ra [a,b]$ are proper.